Sirryan2002/ParaDark/README.md

 ------------
 Download all these files into a folder name "ParaDark"

+Place the ParaDark folder into Mediawiki/Skins

 go to MediaWiki LocalSetting.php and add this line `wfLoadSkin( 'ParaDark' );` next to all the other wfLoadSkin() calls

+You may need to reload Mediawiki for it to show up.

 Now when users go to their Special:Preferences page, they can change their appearance setting theme to ParaDark